RareSkills/blog/erc-721-enumerable/erc-721-enumerable.md

 If we plug tokenID `2` or `9` into `_ownedTokensIndex`, we get 0 back for both, because it is the "first owned token" for both Alice and Bob.

-Also just like `_allTokensIndex`, the purpose of this data structure is to find a specific tokenID in `_ownedTokens` so we can efficiently remove it (such as when the user transfer or burns token).
+Also just like `_allTokensIndex`, the purpose of this data structure is to find a specific tokenID in `_ownedTokens` so we can efficiently remove it (such as when the user transfers or burns token).

 _Since these data structures are private, they cannot be directly interacted with.
-In the next section, we'll understand the functions that read and manipulate these data structure._
+In the next section, we'll understand the functions that read and manipulate these data structures.

 ## ERC721Enumerable: Functions